embeddedinn/embeddedinn.github.io/_pages/CV.md

   *CISCO, Bangalore, 2015*

-  Contributed to the development of custom STB middleware modules and facilitated their integration with Linux drivers (CDI) for end-to-end integration, enhancing IPTV services with personalized features in multi-CPE-households and optimizing system-level performance.
+  Contributed to the development of custom set-top-box (STB) middleware modules and facilitated their integration with Linux drivers (CDI) for end-to-end integration, enhancing IPTV services with personalized features in multi-CPE-households and optimizing system-level performance.

   **Achievements**
-  - Leveraged deep understanding of IPTV and broadcast protocols to drive development of custom STB middleware modules.
+  - Leveraged deep understanding of IPTV and broadcast protocols to drive development of custom set-top-box (STB) middleware modules.
 - Successfully integrated middleware components with device drivers and head-end systems for personalized features in multi-CPE-households.
 - Executed integration of CableCARD into existing stack, ensuring compatibility and functionality within STB environment.
 - Integrated components with Linux device drivers, optimizing system performance and functionality.